2021 Advance Child Tax Credit Payments: FAQs

 Most families do not need to take any action to get their payment.

 How will I receive my payment?

-Eligible families will receive Advance CTC payments by direct deposit or check.
+Eligible families will receive ACTC payments by direct deposit or check.

 Will accepting the Advance Child Tax Credit impact my 2021 tax return?

 Your accountant or tax professional can address any questions about your specific financial situation.